prevwong/craft.js/packages/docs/docs/overview.md

   )
 }
 ```
+With this, you could easily implement content editable text or drag-to-resize components - just as any modern page editor would have.

 ### User components with droppable regions
 Let's say we need a "Container" component which users can drop into the editor.
 Additionally, we would also like them to be able to drag and drop other components into the Container.